Content Graph Optimization: A Guide for Programmatic SEO Success

 - Incorporate related terms to enhance topical relevance.

-- Implement schema markup to give search engines structured data about your content.
+- Implement schema markup to give search engines structured data about your content, helping them understand entities and their relationships, which are fundamental to your content graph.

 Strategic internal linking improves website crawlability and user engagement.
 It connects related content, creating a cohesive user journey.